s-farah/Vocal-Teacher-in-progress-/README.md

+scrapped calhacks idea: create an ai agent that is a vocal instructor using elevenlabs voice/singing features and postmans flows.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.